How Black Boxes in Cars Can Help Prove Liability for a Fort Worth Accident

 Can My Own Black Box Data Be Used Against Me?

-However, there are other arguments from the insurance company that may have merit, and your own black box data could hurt your claim.
+However, there are other arguments from the insurance company that may have merit, and your own black box data could be used to support these arguments.
 For instance, if you were not wearing a seatbelt at the time of the crash.
 In this situation, your compensation could be reduced for failure to mitigate damages.
 However, under Texas’ comparative negligence laws, you may still be able to recover some compensation.

-Our lawyers are ready to help you build a strong case for compensation by gathering the evidence you need, including getting access to a vehicle’s black box information.
+Our lawyers are ready to help you build a strong case for compensation by gathering the evidence you need, including data from a black box in your car or the at-fault driver’s car.

 We offer a free consultation to discuss the facts of your claim and what your legal options may be.
 There are no fees while we work on your case, and you do not pay us until we successfully recover compensation on your behalf.